Democrats concerned over Tlaib’s anti-Israel rhetoric, but are not backing new GOP censure efforts - KESQ

 GOP Rep. Chip Roy, who also opposed Greene’s resolution, signaled openness to backing one of the new censure resolutions if handled the right way, telling CNN, “They’re steps in the right direction.”

-The Texas Republican voted against Greene’s censure resolution of Tlaib last week because he said it was a “mistake” to compare the protest calling for a ceasefire in the Israel-Hamas war to the insurrection at the US Capitol complex on the January 6, 2021.
+The Texas Republican voted against Greene’s censure resolution of Tlaib last week because he said it was a “mistake” to compare the protest calling for a ceasefire in the Israel-Hamas war that Tlaib spoke at to the insurrection at the US Capitol complex on the January 6, 2021.

 But at least one Republican said they’re still opposed to censuring Tlaib: Colorado Rep. Ken Buck.